 There is a common misconception that mothers will be granted “sole custody” of the children in a divorce.
 However, this is not the position at law as the court almost always grants “joint custody”, save for exceptional circumstances.
 Ultimately, the court will decide based on the child’s best interest.

-Here are seven things that Dads should know during a custody battle.
+Here are six things that Dads should know during a custody battle.

 Child custody is not the same as Care and Control